seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 *Enter ACHILLES and PATROCLUS, before their tent*

 **ULYSSES**
-Achilles stands i’ the entrance of his tent:
+Achilles stands i' the entrance of his tent:
 Please it our general to pass strangely by him,
 As if he were forgot; and, princes all,
 Lay negligent and loose regard upon him:
-I will come last. ’Tis like he’ll question me
+I will come last.
+'Tis like he'll question me
 Why such unplausive eyes are bent on him:
 If so, I have derision medicinable,
 To use between your strangeness and his pride,
 Which his own will shall have desire to drink:
 It may be good: pride hath no other glass
 To show itself but pride, for supple knees
-Feed arrogance and are the proud man’s fees.
+Feed arrogance and are the proud man's fees.

 **AGAMEMNON**
-We’ll execute your purpose, and put on
+We'll execute your purpose, and put on
 A form of strangeness as we pass along:
 So do each lord, and either greet him not,
 Or else disdainfully, which shall shake him more
-Than if not look’d on.
+Than if not look'd on.
 I will lead the way.

 **ACHILLES**
 What, comes the general to speak with me?
-You know my mind, I’ll fight no more ’gainst Troy.
+You know my mind, I'll fight no more 'gainst Troy.

 **AGAMEMNON**
 What says Achilles? would he aught with us?